 NOTE: At any time a security camera review identifies a person(s) responsible for vandalism or damage, a Conduct Officer reserves the right to complete no further investigation and may expeditiously sanction the responsible person(s).
 The student will be subject to the standard appeal process.

 A Disciplinary Appeal is the final step in a student’s right to due process.
 If requested by a student, an appeal hearing will provide for a fair, timely and impartial review of the determination and sanction(s) imposed by a Conduct Officer, considering the best interest for the institution and the student.
-Appeals requests are reviewed by the Disciplinary Appeals Board who will determine the validity of the appeal request.
-If the appeal request is approved, an appeal hearing will be held by the Disciplinary Appeals Board.
+Appeals requests are reviewed by the Disciplinary Appeals Committee who will determine the validity of the appeal request.
+If the appeal request is approved, an appeal hearing will be held by the Disciplinary Appeals Committee.
 In cases where the appeal is for a sanction of dismissal, suspension or expulsion, or an otherwise sensitive issue, an Appeal Hearing will be held with the Vice President for Student Affairs, or designee.
 Note: The student email will be the official form of communication during the appeal scheduling process.

-The MVCC Appeal Request form can be found on the Judicial Affairs and Community Standards web page on the MVCC website.
+The MVCC Appeals Request form can be found on the Judicial Affairs and Community Standards web page on the MVCC website.
 Please print and submit your appeal request within the timeline indicated.
 See here.

 Appeals must be submitted to the Conduct Officer within five (5) business days after the date of the written decision described in the paragraph above.
 The same timeline is followed for both an Appeals Committee and a VP Hearing.
 Timelines may be adjusted upon mutual consent or when, after a good faith effort, it was not possible to convene the Appeals Committee according to the timeline.